-It is the applicant's responsibility to obtain a Supplementary Social and Medical Information Form which must be completed and returned to the School Admissions Team along with supporting written evidence from a professional by the given closing date.
-For In-Year applications the evidence must be submitted at the time of application.
+It is the applicants responsibility to obtain a Supplementary Social and Medical Information Form which must be completed and returned to the School Admissions Team along with supporting written evidence from a professional by the given closing date.
 The supporting evidence for social and medical grounds should be from the relevant registered professional(s) involved with the child.
 Examples include registered health professionals, such as Consultant, GP, Psychologist or Psychiatrist.
 All evidence must be on letter headed paper and reflect the child's current situation.